scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 #.
 There might be not enough parallelism on the application level thus blindly disabling data parallelism can result in underutilization and so in slower execution.
 #.
 Global settings provided once and for all cannot take into account different parts or stages of the application, which can have opposite requirements for better performance.
 #.
 Setting right values might require from regular users deep enough understanding of the issue, architecture of the application, and the system it uses.
 #.
-There are more settinggs to take into account like :code:`KMP_BLOCKTIME` and especially various thread affinity settings.
+There are more settings to take into account like :code:`KMP_BLOCKTIME` and especially various thread affinity settings.
 #.
 It is not limited solely to OpenMP.
 Many Python packages like Numba, PyDAAL, OpenCV, and Intel's optimized SciKit-Learn are based on Intel |R| TBB or custom threading runtime.